RuiRioPina/CargoMaster/BaseDados/US109/ScriptSQL.txt

 /*TABLE : PositionShip*/

-INSERT INTO Ship(mmsi, draft, name,imo)
+INSERT INTO Ship(mmsi, draft, nameShip,imo) /*Pass*/
 VALUES (211331640, 23, '2ream sqwesof Waking','IMO2344334');

 INSERT INTO PositionShip(mmsi,latitude,longitude,cog,sog,heading,position,transceiver)
 VALUES (211331640, 34.238, -120.136, 107.3, 15.8, 0, 25, 'A');  /*Pass*/
 SELECT * FROM PositionShip;

 INSERT INTO PositionShip(mmsi,latitude,longitude,cog,sog,heading,position,transceiver)
 VALUES (211331640, 94.238, -120.136, 107.3, 15.8, 107,25,'A');/*Fail since the latitude is not in the interval [-90,90]*/

 SELECT * FROM Ship where mmsi = 211331640;

 INSERT INTO PositionShip(mmsi,latitude,longitude,cog,sog,heading,position,transceiver)
 VALUES (211331640, 34.238, -420.136, 107.3, 15.8, 107,25,'A');/*Fail since the longitude is not in the interval [-180,180]*/

 INSERT INTO PositionShip(mmsi,latitude,longitude,cog,sog,heading,position,transceiver)
 VALUES (211331640, 34.238, 500.136, 107.3, 15.8, 107,25,'A');/*Fail since the longitude is not in the interval [-180,180]*/

 INSERT INTO PositionShip(mmsi,latitude,longitude,cog,sog,heading,position,transceiver)
 VALUES (211331640, 34.238, -120.136, 400.3, 15.8, 107,25,'A');/*Fail since the cog is not in the interval [0,359]*/

 INSERT INTO PositionShip(mmsi,latitude,longitude,cog,sog,heading,position,transceiver)
 VALUES (211331640, 34.238, -120.136, -100.3, 15.8, 107,25,'A');/*Fail since the cog is not in the interval [0,359]*/

 INSERT INTO PositionShip(mmsi,latitude,longitude,cog,sog,heading,position,transceiver)
 VALUES (211331640, 34.238, -120.136, 100.3, 0.4, -407,25,'A');/*Fail since the heading is not in [0,359]*/

 INSERT INTO PositionShip(mmsi,latitude,longitude,cog,sog,heading,position,transceiver)
 VALUES (211331640, 34.238, -120.136, 100.3, 0.4, 207,25,'C');/*Fail since the transceiver can only be "A" or "B"*/

 SELECT * FROM PositionShip;